CollectionBuilder/cb-docs/docs/templates.md

 The templates are currently:

+- **CSV** - for [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv), a robust template for developing exhibits on your local computer (and serving them from anywhere!).
+CSV is flexible and highly customizable, able to accommodate a wide variety of project types.
 - **GH** - for [CollectionBuilder-GH](https://github.com/CollectionBuilder/collectionbuilder-gh), a lightweight learning-focused template designed for free hosting on GitHub Pages.
 This is a great option for learning, teaching, quick prototyping, or just testing!
 A complete collection can be built without installing anything using the GitHub web interface.
-- **CSV** - for [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv), a robust template for developing exhibits on your local computer (and serving them from anywhere!).
-CSV is flexible and highly customizable, able to accommodate a wide variety of project types.
-- **CDM** - for [CollectionBuilder-CONTENTdm](https://github.com/CollectionBuilder/collectionbuilder-contentdm), a template for generating a "skin" over an existing CONTENTdm repository - *this is a **legacy** template, in general it will be better to use CB-CSV for starting new projects!*
+- **Sheets** - for [CollectionBuilder-Sheets](https://github.com/CollectionBuilder/collectionbuilder-sheets), a minimal template designed for loading collection metadata directly from a CSV (such as a published Google Sheet!).
+This enables live collaboration to prototype collections with minimal set up and unique learning experiences.

 For technical details about what is inside a template, check [Overview of Template Structure]({{ '/docs/advanced/architecture-overview/' | relative_url }}).